sebj/homebridge-display-sleep/README.md

 # homebridge-computer-sleep

-A switch Homebridge plugin to sleep and wake a computer.
+A switch Homebridge plugin to sleep and wake the host Homebridge computer.

 ## Installation